nrkno/sofie-code-standard-preset/README.md

 ```

 **Remove** any other old linting or tsconfig files and refernces to them, for example a `config` folder containing `tsconfig...` files.
 These are no longer required.

+### Upgrade

+#### v0.4 to v0.5

+This updates husky, and the config that goes with it.

+Steps:

+- Create the `.husky/pre-commit` file
+- Remove the old husky config from `package.json`
+- Update the scripts and lint-staged config in `package.json`